mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

   IP address of your |jackal| robot -- either its static address or the dynamic address that is assigned by the router of your network.
 * In the ``system/ros2`` section, adapt the ``namespace`` string.
-  While the |clearpath_robotics| default configuration usually defines a namespace for the |ros| topics, we recommend to use an empty namespace, as it is used by the tutorials of the |lp_amr|.
+  While the Clearpath Robotics default configuration usually defines a namespace for the |ros| topics, we recommend to use an empty namespace, as it is used by the tutorials of the |lp_amr|.
 An empty namespace is indicated by a slash character: ``namespace: /``